MuTong233/AttIndicator_STM32/README.md

 Data will be shown on the 1.44-inch TFT screen with an interface that drawn by myself.
 And there will be key and serial handler to execute some actions like change the sensitivity or etc.
 The system used ST7735 as TFT controller and MPU6050 as main sensor.
-Also, a HC-SR04 is used to detect obstacle.
-This is an optional function.

 ## Sub-board Hardware Specification